Proofreading Tips: Prepositions in Title Case

 • All adjectives and adverbs.

 The remaining words in a title would then start with a lowercase letter, including articles, conjunctions, and prepositions.
-However, different style guides vary on the details here, including in relation to whether to capitalise prepositions in titles.
+However, different style guides vary on the details here, including in relation to whether to capitalize prepositions in titles.

 Style Guide Rule

-Chicago No prepositions should be capitalised.
+Chicago No prepositions should be capitalized.

-MHRA No prepositions should be capitalised.
+MHRA No prepositions should be capitalized.

-MLA No prepositions should be capitalised.
+MLA No prepositions should be capitalized.

 Watch Out for Part-Time Prepositions!